PantelisAndrianakis/Breezy/documentation/memory/automatic-memory.md

 Anything that **does** outlive its scope - a `Client` stored in a map, long-lived world state - gets a small **reference count**.
 The compiler inserts the retain and release operations for you, and frees the object the instant its last reference drops.
 Reclamation is **deterministic**: no pause, no heap headroom, no background GC thread spiking your latency.

-This is what lets Breezy promise "the ergonomics of a managed language, the footprint and latency of C" - memory tracks your live data, not a bloated collector heap.
+This is what lets Breezy promise "the ergonomics of a managed language, the footprint and latency of manual memory management" - memory tracks your live data, not a bloated collector heap.

 ---